Building Better Kiwis through Basketball

 The Basketball Development Trust runs a range of programmes in partnership with the New Zealand Breakers, all of which aim to increase participation in basketball, lift the standard of play in New Zealand and promote the values of the Trust.

-The Community Coaching programme involves trained basketball coaches providing free basketball coaching in primary and intermediate schools.
+The Community Coaching programme involves trained basketball coaches providing free basketball coaching in schools.
 Key basketball skills are taught through a range of fun drills and short games.
 Kids will come away with improved basketball knowledge and ability as well as an understanding of what it takes to be a champion, on and off the court.

 At a Breaker Ball session, New Zealand Breakers players host around 250 students at a local gym for a festival-style basketball experience.
 Kids will watch an exhibition game, participate in drills and games, and have the chance to meet and interact with the New Zealand Breakers players.
 Attending schools / groups receive basketball resources to take with them back to school.